This post was updated on May 31, 2022

 “The NSAMCWADLP principle: Never Start A Marketing Campaign Without A Dedicated Landing Page.” — Oli Gardner, Co-Founder at Unbounce

-1 landing page per campaign ensures that you match the message.
-This means that your landing page headline, offer, and message all match the marketing efforts that you use to get visitors on your page.
-Message match creates consistency and clarity.
+One dedicated landing page per campaign ensures you match your message with your target audience.
+This means your landing page headline, offer, and copy all match the marketing efforts you use to get visitors to your page.
+Message matching creates consistency and clarity.

 If you use 1 landing page for multiple marketing campaigns, visitors to your page will:

 - Waste the money you spent on pay-per-click (PPC) ad campaigns

 Oli Gardner clicked on 300 paid ads, and 98% of them led to a landing page that didn’t match the ad’s message.